thunguyen99/ganomede-coordinator/README.md

 When status is `inactive`, `waiting` will contains the list of username that didn't activate the game.

-# Single Game Activation [/coordinator/v1/auth/:token/games/:id/activation]
+# Single Game Join [/coordinator/v1/auth/:token/games/:id/join]

 ## Edit a game [POST]